These are our favorite camping items that we have bought, tested, and recommend.

 Power adapters- you should have a 115 to 30 amp to plug into a home outlet.
 I like this dog bone version, but they have different styles.
 You can also get a 50 to 30 amp adapter in case you have to plug into a big rig spot and the 30 amp doesn’t work or isn’t there.

-These woven RV rugs are made from a plastic strand material that doesn’t hold water and the dirt can be shaken off before storing.
-They’re not the heaviest-duty thing out there, but for under $30, we got 3 years of use out of one.
+RV rugs keep you Casita clean.
+They are made from a plastic strand material that doesn’t hold water and the dirt can be shaken off before storing.

 These McGard super quality chrome lug nuts add a custom touch to the Casita.
 They look so much better than the rusty Dexter nuts.
 The set does both wheels.